zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Serge says, “Let’s search through all of your belon gings before we do anything else.”
 Serge once again is trying to get Nina to lo ok again for her passport in her belongings.
 Your “belongings” (belongings) – always  plural – are your possessions, things that you own: your suitcase, yo ur clothing, your purse, and so forth.
 Nina says, “I just thought of something.”
 Serge says, “What?”
 “I think I may have left it in the hotel room,” Nina says.
 Ser ge says, “You think you may have left it in the hotel room.”
 He’s, I don’t know , relieved or upset.

  Nina says, “Isn’t that good news?
 All that worrying  for nothing.”
 The expression “for nothing” means for no purpose, without any goo d reason.
 Serge says, “Let’s not count our chickens.”
-“To count your chickens” i s actually a shortened form of a longer expression, which is “to count your chicke ns before they’re hatched (hatched).”
+“To count your chickens” is actually a shortened form of a longer expression, which is “to count your chicke ns before they’re hatched (hatched).”

 When a chicken lays an egg – when the egg comes out  of her body – the chicken inside of the egg (the embryo) will develop, and wh en it’s ready to come out of the egg, it will break out of the shell.
 We call th at process “hatching,” when the chicken is now outside of the eggshell and able to walk around and do whatever chickens do.
 The expression means that you shouldn’ t depend on something before it actually happens.
 You shouldn’t count on something.
 “To count on” something means to rely on it, to depend on it.